RobertoMessaBrasil/jee-to-microservices-employee-javaserverfaces/README.md

 Original version

 1. Clone the main branch
+2. Change the authorization data in EmployeeData.java
-2. Run mvn clean package
+3. Run mvn clean package
-3. Copy employee.war to your tomcat webapps
+4. Copy employee.war to your tomcat webapps
-4. Start up Tomcat
+5. Start up Tomcat
-5. Open a browser and go to yourtomcat/employee
+6. Open a browser and go to yourtomcat/employee

 Migrated version